U.S. flag

 Histopathology

-Enlarged motor neurons are characteristic but not pathognomonic of poliovirus.
-The original innervating neurons are destroyed in the muscle fibers affected by acute poliomyelitis.
-Neighboring neurons attempt to reinnervate the denervated tissue; this leaves the surrounding motor units innervating more muscle fibers than intended, enlarging the affected neuron, and is suspected to be part of the fatigue associated with postpolio syndrome later in life.[12]
+Enlarged motor neurons are characteristic but not pathognomonic of infection with Poliovirus.
+In acute poliomyelitis, Poliovirus destroys the original innervating neurons in the muscle fibers.
+Neighboring neurons attempt to reinnervate the denervated tissue; this leaves the surrounding motor units innervating more muscle fibers than before.
+This extra workload enlarges the affected neuron and is suspected to be part of the fatigue associated with post-polio syndrome later in life.[16]

 History and Physical